 Note: The U.S. Congress in 2011 permanently eliminated funding for all Special Grants throughout the country, including the Columbia Plateau PM10 Project.
+This site serves to archive the valuable research and outreach products of the project so that they remain available to current and future generations of farmers and scientists.

 The Columbia Plateau is a 50,000 square mile region in Washington, Oregon, and Idaho containing both one of the driest as well as the most productive rainfed wheat regions in the world.
 Windblown dust is a concern in the dryer regions of the Columbia Plateau; dust generated from farming and construction sites poses a hazard to motorists, reduces soil productivity, and pollutes air in downwind communities.